teelahti/hpstr-jekyll-theme/about/index.md

 ## Solution developer/Architect

 For over 16 years I have worked as a consultant in customer projects, lately mainly in government and financial sectors.
 During my career I have specialized in solution architecture, web development, and some MS Server products.
 I have worked with lots of interesting people on-shore and off-shore, and I get kicks from learning from them and to be able to coach them myself.
 I enjoy speaking at conferences and other developer events.

 I'm a strong believer of software quality and I try to enforce that with all the ways I can.
 At times that is hard in client facing timeboxed projects, but I do not see any other way in trying to keep our industry trustworthy.

 I'm an obsessed tech industry follower.
 Some buzzwords that currently interest and keep me busy include (but are not limited to): Azure, AWS, Mesos, C#, JavaScript, Go, ASP.NET 5, HTML5, RavenDB, Redis, Messaging, CQRS, Event sourcing.

-Currently I work as a CTO at a yet unpublished gaming startup, where my main responsibility is to create a scalable game backend.
+Currently I work as a CTO & co-founder at [Armada Interactive](https://armadainteractive.com), where my main responsibility is to create a scalable game backend.
 Before current role I worked as a Chief architect at [Basware](http://www.basware.com).
 If you want to know more about my skills and my career you can download [my full resume (pdf)](/attachments/CV Tero Teelahti - web.pdf), or check any of the social sites listed on the menu/about.

 ## Outdoor person, North Pole skier